New Regulations for Religious Discrimination

 - A Pentecostal Christian woman was fired when she refused to wear pants to work.

-If you feel you have experienced religious discrimination in the workplace, contact the offices of Scott Wagner and Associates, P.A..
+If you feel you have experienced religious discrimination in the workplace, contact the offices of Scott Law Team.
 We specialize in employment laws, rights, and responsibilities.